Survival Rockport Camp for ages 8-13 (7 year olds considered)

 Survival Camp instructors model and teach acceptance and caring for all, valuing our differences and our commonalities.
 We also model and teach care for all parts of the natural world, and the belief that we are not visitors in nature, but are inextricably linked to all other living things.
 We belong in nature and nature is part of all of our lives.
 Kids should all have a chance to get dirty, climb trees, catch frogs, and forge connections to the natural world.

-Survival Rockport Camp is different from most day camps because kids have the freedom to explore wide boundaries, make decisions as a group, work on what they are interested in for hours, or try a bunch of things.
-The days are not fully pre -planned by instructors; the campers are invited to add their voices to the planning of our adventures.
+Survival Rockport Camp is different from most day camps because kids have the freedom to explore wide boundaries, make decisions as a group, work on what they are interested in for hours, or try a bunch of different things.
+There is no emphasis on encouraging campers to do mostly things they’re already good at and in fact, we believe firmly in trying new things and risking not being good at them…yet!
+The days are not fully pre -planned by instructors.
+Instead, the campers are invited to add their voices to the planning of our adventures.
 They are given trust and leadership responsibilities.
-We use knives and make fires.
+We sometimes use knives and make fires.
 Each day has some skills time, exploration time, and lots of choice time and wild time.
 We emphasize safety and care for one another, and have a collaborative, empathy-based group management approach.
+We also have very firm rules around respecting one another and the natural world.

 Our sites are the little traveled Gott Lane Woods, nestled in a beautiful woodland alongside several ponds and streams, and Old Garden Beach, both in Rockport, Massachusetts.

 Please note that this is an entirely outdoor camp in a primitive setting.
+Our camp meets in public woods and hikers and their dogs may walk by our group.
 There is no motorized transportation involved in our program day, and no buildings or plumbing at all.
 We walk about 3/4 mile to our woodland site each day, and a little over a mile from there to the beach where we end our day (drop off is outside Rockport Elementary School, and pickup is at Old Garden Beach).
 Sanitation is important to us: There will be a portable toilet and water, soap, and hand sanitizer at our site, along with routines and rules around cleanliness.

 Dates and Times